Digia-Technology-Private-Limited/digia_ui/README.md

         }

         // Show error UI if initialization fails
-        // (This scenario should never occur in normal usage, but it's best practice to provide a user-friendly fallback just in case.) return MaterialApp(
+        // In practice, this scenario should never occur, but it's a good habit to provide a user-friendly fallback just in case. return MaterialApp(
           home: Scaffold(
             body: Center(